About once a week, we get a client demanding that their ex endure supervised visitation.

 Each case depends on the facts and is up to the judge.

 Why should a parent think twice about requesting supervised visitation?

 It occurs at the Courthouse and is NOT fun for kids.

 It places your children under a microscope and is just generally uncomfortable for everyone involved.

-In addition, it can become very expensive if supervised visits are ordered long term.
-If you have court supervised visitation, you will have to pay for each visit to be supervised.
-This can become very expensive if court supervised visits occur multiple times a week or if the visits are happening over a long period of time.
+Second, long term court ordered supervised visits are expensive.
+Basically, you pay for each supervised visit.
+If court supervised visits occur multiple times a week, or if visits are happening over a long period of time, it gets expensive.